Residential grants

 Tams grant

-If eligible, the Targeted Agricultural Modernisation Scheme (TAMS) provides a 40-60% grant on a solar PV investment in grant aid.
+If eligible, the Targeted Agricultural Modernisation Scheme (TAMS) provides up to a 60% grant aid on solar PV investment.

 TAMS support is now available to support up to 11kW solar PV on dairy, beef, tillage and sheep farms.
 This complements the 40% support already available to the pig and poultry sector through the Pig and Poultry Investment Scheme 40%, which is not limited to 11kW.